heiner/heiner.github.com/_posts/2026-06-18-some-specific-integrals.md

 test](https://en.wikipedia.org/wiki/Dirichlet%27s_test).

 [^3]: The Laplace transform and Abelian and Tauberian theorems for it
-      are also at the basis of the proof of the [prime number theorem](https://en.wikipedia.org/wiki/Prime_number_theorem)
+      also underlie the proof of the [prime number theorem](https://en.wikipedia.org/wiki/Prime_number_theorem)
       which involves controlling certain expressions involving
       Riemann's $$\zeta$$ function.